-Apples should be thoroughly washed before eating as there is a high probability that the surface is contaminated by pesticides.
-If possible, organic apples should be used as they are pesticide-free.
+Before eating them, wash them thoroughly as there is a high chance that they might be contaminated by pesticides.
+If possible, eat organic apples as they are pesticide-free.

-More importantly, apple seeds should not be eaten.
-Apple seeds contain cyanide, which is poisonous.
-The seeds, when eaten, release cyanide slowly into the stomach as they are being digested.
+Avoid eating apple seeds as seeds contain cyanide, which is poisonous.
+The seeds, when consumed, release cyanide slowly into the stomach when they are being digested.
 Hence it could take a while before the symptoms of cyanide poisoning begin to show.
 Therefore, it is important for pregnant women to make absolutely sure that they are not ingesting the seeds while eating apples.

 Nutritional Value of Apples